2020 Ballymore Novices’ Hurdle tips – Tips for day two’s opener

-I’ve already tipped Envoi Allen as one of my main Ballymore Novices’ Hurdle tips earlier in the season, and he features in several of my ante-post multiples.
-I would love to see Gordon Elliott’s favourite get the job done.
+I’ve already tipped Envoi Allen as one of my main Ballymore Novices’ Hurdle tips earlier in the season, and he features in several of my ante-post multiples as well as the Cheltenham free bet offers, I would love to see Gordon Elliott’s favorite get the job done.

-That being said, there’s plenty of scope for an each-way punt here, and there are several challengers who could serve up a stuff challenge to the favourite.
+That being said, there’s plenty of scope for an each-way punt here, and there are several challengers who could serve up a stiff challenge to the favorite.
 I think Chantry House will relish this extended trip and warrants attention at 20/1.
 As does Easywork, who I think has been vastly overlooked on the back of a race where conditions didn’t suit.

 While both appeal, the one I’m going to side with as my each-way Ballymore tip is THE BIG BREAKAWAY.
 I’ve been blown away by both of his victories over hurdles so far this season.
 Colin Tizzard’s charge has swept aside some capable rivals with the minimum of fuss, winning by eight lengths on both occasions with Robbie Power virtually unmoved in the saddle.